MicrosoftCloudEssentials-LearningHub/DP-100StudyGuide/2_TrainDeployModels-questions.md

 2. **Model Deployment**:
    - Test deployments in staging before production
-   - Use blue-green deployments for safe rollouts
+   - Use blue-green deployments for safe rollouts.
+E.g `you want to perform a canary rollout: send 10% of real-time inference requests to blue and 90% to green.`
+        - **“blue”** → the new candidate model
+        - **“green”** → the current production model
    - Monitor endpoint performance and costs

 3. **Responsible AI**: